ImNotJimboJones/PezUI/Interface/AddOns/ThnanMod_Farm/README.txt

 This module adds a tool panel for your farm.
 The panel has buttons for every seed and every tool as well as a "grow check" button.
 The seed buttons provide one-click planting in the nearest Tilled Soil.
 Holding the shift key will cause seed buttons to show the bag for their crop.
-This feature requires patch 5.2.
+There is an option to reverse this behavior.
 Right clicking a tool button will drop that tool.
 This can be turned off in the options menu.
 Right clicking a seed button will enable planting the seed by double right clicking on a Tilled Soil.
 The grow check button will target any plant that needs attention before it will grow, i.e. any plant that is not a "growing" plant.